exploratory-io/book/import/mysql.md

 ## 4. Using Parameters in SQL

-First, click a parameter link on the SQL Data Import Dialog.
+First, click Parameter link on the SQL Data Import Dialog.

 ![](images/add_parameter.png)